What is Medicare Part D

 There is a Deductible

-Medicare allows a part D deductible of $415 per year.
+Medicare allows a part D deductible of $480 (2022) per year.
+Remember, this number changes each year.
 Some plans charge the entire allowable Part D deductible amount.
 Although, other plans will either charge a portion of the deductible or waive the deductible entirely.
 You do not start the initial coverage period until you satisfy your plans deductible.
-Although you will pay the network discounted price for your prescriptions.
+In addition, you will pay the network discounted price for your prescriptions.

 The Initial Coverage period